paulinevos/xumm-mock-api/README.md

 ----------------------- ------------------------------------

-**Please note**: the API is extremely simple and will return whatever is in the fixtures.
-You will not be returned different data based on what you post, for instance, and there's no elaborate validation.
+**Please note:** the mock API is not intended to test the Xumm API itself, but your application.
+It's therefore extremely simple and will return whatever is in the fixtures.
+You will not be returned different payloads based on what you post, for instance, and there's no elaborate validation.

 ----------------------------------------------------------------